 Making crepes is not difficult, but there are a few tricks to making sure that each crepe is a success.

-That’s what this page cover.
-What went wrong and how do I correct it?
+That’s what this page covers – What went wrong and how do I correct it?

 If you have tried to make crepes but have some issues with the outcome, this list will show you what the probably causes are.

-Print it out so you have the list handy any time you make crepes.
+Bookmark it so you have the list handy any time you make crepes.
 Better to have one or two spoiled crepes rather than an entire batch.